orizens/orizens.com/src/pages/blog/2016-01-15-testing-angular-1-x-es2015-component-with-jasmine.md

 	let mockPlaylistItem = {};
 ```

-Next, inside the &#8220;**describe**" block, comes two definitions of &#8220;**beforeEach**" blocks.
-The first, defines a mocked module for testing the &#8220;**youtube-videos**" module.
+Next, inside the "**describe**" block, comes two definitions of "**beforeEach**" blocks.
+The first, defines a mocked module for testing the "**youtube-videos**" module.

-The 2nd, is a setup that will run for **every** test (&#8220;it()") inside this describe block.
+The 2nd, is a setup that will run for **every** test ("it()") inside this describe block.
 Since it's a smart component, it uses core services of the app that are injected to the controller of the component.
 These should be mocked since we really don't want to invoke these services and, i.e,  calling youtube api for every test.

-For mocking the services, I'm using jasmine's **<a href="http://jasmine.github.io/2.3/introduction.html#section-Spies:_<code>createSpy</code>" target="_blank">&#8220;createSpyObj"</a>**, which create a mocked object with the set of &#8220;methods" that is passed in the 2nd argument as an array.
-These methods are defined as trackable functions which I can test and &#8220;spy" later.
+For mocking the services, I'm using jasmine's **<a href="http://jasmine.github.io/2.3/introduction.html#section-Spies:_<code>createSpy</code>" target="_blank">"createSpyObj"</a>**, which create a mocked object with the set of "methods" that is passed in the 2nd argument as an array.
+These methods are defined as trackable functions which I can test and "spy" later.

 After setting up the spies for the injected services, I'm creating a new instance of the component's controller.
-The **actual function** is passed as an argument - that is part of the api of <a href="https://docs.angularjs.org/api/ngMock/service/$controller" target="_blank">&#8220;$controller"</a> mock service, as well as the mocked services are passed for this controller.
+The **actual function** is passed as an argument - that is part of the api of <a href="https://docs.angularjs.org/api/ngMock/service/$controller" target="_blank">"$controller"</a> mock service, as well as the mocked services are passed for this controller.

-During the actual test, the **&#8220;constructor"** function of &#8220;**YoutubeVideosCtrl**" is injected with the spies that are passed rather than the real services.
+During the actual test, the **"constructor"** function of "**YoutubeVideosCtrl**" is injected with the spies that are passed rather than the real services.

 ```typescript
 beforeEach(angular.mock.module('youtube-videos'));